briancherin/SimpleMathOCR/README.md

 # SimpleMathOCR
 Task: Identify basic characters/digits and mathematical symbols from an image and convert them to LaTeX.

-# What are these files!?
+# What are these files?!
 hsv.py - playing with color space and threshold manipulation.

 nobg.py - initial attempt at background isolation, but it doesn't work so don't look at it